 In heating mode, the appliance will periodically enter a defrost cycle, which is essential in order to clean frosting off the condenser and recover heat exchange capability.
 This process is normal and lasts for 2-10 minutes.

 During defrosting, the indoor unit's fan will cease operation.
 After the cycle is completed, the system will resume its normal heat mode operation automatically.
-Press ECO 10 times within 8 seconds to trigger a forced defrost.

 DRY Mode